How To Introduce Your Cats To Each Other Without Starting A Fight

 It doesn’t have a be a nightmare 🙀

-Are you looking to bring another cat into your home and you’re worried about how your current cat’s going to handle it?
+If you’re looking to bring another cat into your home, you may be worried about how your current cat’s going to handle it.

 Don’t worry — you’re not alone.

-Introducing cats to each other can take time, but it’s not impossible.
+Learning how to introduce cats can take time, but it’s not impossible.
 And living in semi-harmony — which is sometimes the best you can hope for with cats — can happen as long as you take the right steps.

 Check in with your vet

 Before even beginning the introduction process, make sure all cats involved are healthy.

 "Many cats come home with upper respiratory infections when adopted and should be separated in a bathroom for a few days [so] as to not get other cats in the household sick as well," Dr. Robert Proietto, a veterinarian at Proietto Veterinary Services in New York City, told The Dodo.
 "It is also important to get a vet to examine the cats and to know that your new cat is FELV [feline leukemia virus] and FIV [feline immunodeficiency virus] negative before introduction."

 And keep in mind that some cats prefer living alone.
 You can consult your veterinarian or a cat behaviorist for advice on whether or not your cat would do well in a multi-cat household.